Why Johnny Adopts Identity-Based Software Signing: A Usability Case Study of Sigstore: Results

 \ParticipantQuote{\Subjectfive}{...standards actually really helped to convince everyone that we should be doing this ...
-But once a standard is put in place, once the requirements are set, then it just sped up the process of adopting these new technologies like Sigstore ...}
+But once a standard is put in place, once the requirements are set, then it just sped up the process.}